-GoodSync for Google Drive (Docs)
+GoodSync for Google Drive

-How to sync via Google Drive (Docs)
+How to sync via Google Drive

-- Click Sync to complete your sync/backup.
+- Click the Sync button to complete the proposed changes.

 - Open the document you want to convert in Google Docs.